Academic Calendar - 2024

 Return to top

-This course is designed for non-science students as an introduction to current ideas about the universe.
+This course is designed as an introduction to current ideas about the universe.
+It is suitable for non-science students.
 Topics include the Big Bang, cosmic microwave background, origin of elements, and origin of galaxies, stars, and planetary systems.

 Course Weight: 0.50